 - Savings to pass onto your customers.
 As raw materials and energy costs increase, remanufacturing engines can deliver more significant savings to your customers.

-Engine remanufacturing using VRC’s innovative cold spray system widens the number of repairs that can be made, shortens time for several current repairs, and allows multiple repair cycles.
+Engine remanufacturing using VRC’s innovative cold spray system widens the number of repairs that can be made, shortens the time for several current repairs, and allows multiple repair cycles.

 Their patented VRC Cold Spray System is the ideal solution for your engine remanufacturing needs.
 Contact VRC Metal Systems today for more details.